mfbx9da4/mfbx9da4.github.io/README.md

 Blog :

-- [ ] The only two css tricks you need to know: overflow width auto
+- [ ] The only two css tricks you need to know: overflow width auto, float
 - [ ] Advantages of promises to callbacks
 - [ ] Writing modules in javascript
 - [ ] Prototypical inheritance (in angular) http://adamzerner.github.io/articles/scope_inheritance/